Unluckymichell/Infinity-Talks/README.md

 # Infinity-Talks (V2)

-Infinity-Talks is a nodejs discord bot for managing "talks" (voice channels) for global use.
+Infinity-Talks is a nodejs discord bot for managing "talks" (voice channels) for global use (Not a private channel bot!).

 ## Disclaimer

 The first version of this bot has a lot of bugs and im now rewriting it completely in [Eris](https://abal.moe/Eris/).
 Util Version 2 it's not recommend to use this bot.
+(See progress in [rewrite](https://github.com/Unluckymichell/Infinity-Talks/tree/rewrite) branch)

 ## Overview